top of page

 Here are some facts

 I also directed and wrote the children's series El equipo invincible, produced by Zonacuario for the United for healthy children from Nestle.
 We created 3 seasons.
 A chapter was nominated to the Prix Jeunesse 2018 festival in Munich, Germany.
 Previously I directed the TV series Atrapasueños and El Diván.
-I produced and co-wrote the documentary El secreto de la luz, a project that won the DocTv Latin America award for Ecuador.
+I produced and co-wrote the documentary El Secreto de la luz, a project that won the DocTv Latin America award for Ecuador.
 I have been a teacher at UDLA University in the BA of animation and film.

 I created and ran Así Dicen Mis Abuelos.
 It is a project that collects, shares and disseminates the ancestral knowledge and oral tradition of Ecuador.
 The first and most important step of this project is the field work that through art aims to link the community in a process that works the memory, revitalizes the language and promotes intergenerational relationships.
 From this I edited a series of books and generated films in collaboration with the communities.
 In 2012 this project received an honorable mention for best children's publication from the Alas-BID program.
 The materials were returned to the communities through an intercultural festival.
 ADMA works hand in hand with Oralidad Modernidad, which seeks to document and revitalize the languages of Ecuador.